Gehad77/Car/README.md

-# Car
+# Random Forest Classifier

-use the best car
+Choise the best Car and Price

+Dataset : used cars regression

+Libraries Used: Scikit Learn, Pandas, Numpy.